 - If the commercial value of the invention is as yet uncertain, expense will be saved or postponed by leaving the application dormant as long as possible or until the doubt is resolved.

 If you would like us to take any action, or need further advice, please let us know.

-This information is simplified and must not be taken as a definitive statement of the law or practice.
+This information is simplified and should not be taken as a definitive statement of law of practice.